SF-TAP/documents/README.md

 architecture.
 Furthermore, SF-TAP allows developers to easily implement L7-level traffic analyzers because of some abstractions.
-SF-TAP consists of 2 program, which are Flow Abstractor and Cell Incubator.
+SF-TAP provides 2 main components, which are Flow Abstractor and Cell Incubator.

 ### Flow Abstractor